This is day 6 of my 31 days of tips on tenancy agreements series. To see the rest of the series click here.

 The Parties to the tenancy agreement

 These are the landlord and the tenant.
-And perhaps in some cases, the guarantor (although guarantors are looked at on day 8).
+And perhaps in some cases, the guarantor (although guarantors are looked at later).

 Perhaps the most important thing to say is that when you are writing the names of the parties on your tenancy agreement, you need to get them right.
 Make sure that all spellings are correct, and put the full name – Mr Andrew Smith rather than just A Smith.